dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

     ...
 ```

-will return the events assigned to "DiszpKrYNg8" **and** whose eventDate is after "2019-05-05".
+will return the events assigned to the orgunit "DiszpKrYNg8" **AND** whose eventDate is after "2019-05-05".

 #### Order by